 Things to do in Orland

 Visit any one of the town’s parks.
 Vinsonhaler is located between Shasta and Roosevelt Avenue and has ball fields, tennis courts, disc golf course and a public swimming pool.
-Adjacent is Lollipopland with an outdoor structure for young children.
+Adjacent is Lollipopland with an outdoor structure for children of all ages.
 Lely Aquatic, is found on E. South Street next to the Recreation Center.
-Here you can play volleyball or watch men’s fast pitch baseball, cheer on your little league player or have a birthday party.
-Library Park has the Orland Library, Carnegie Center where Council meetings are held and other civic meetings at the Art Commission sponsored gazebo.
+Here you can play volleyball, play in the splash pad , watch men’s fast pitch baseball, cheer on your little league player or have a birthday party.
+Library Park has the Orland Library, Carnegie Center where Council meetings and other civic meetings are held and the Art Commission sponsored gazebo (popular for weddings).
 Spence Park is located between Third and Fourth and Monterey Streets.
 The recreation department holds their T-ball program here in the Spring and other times it is used by Orland High School girls softball and Little League.

 Shop for antiques.
-Shaky Shingle Antiques is located at 701 Fourth Street and Garnet Hill , across the street at 718 Fourth Street, has a few antiques but their major business is flowers and gift items.
-At 225 E. Walker is Fox & Crow Antiques.
+Garnet Hill , at 718 Fourth Street, has a few antiques but their major business is flowers and gift items.
+Twice as Nice, the Glenn County Seniors thrift store, on Fourth Street or the Town and Country Humane Society's one on Walker Street are great places to find items.
 Also check out The Rusty Wagon at 420 Walker Street where you will find many local food and craft products and Salvagno's, 730 Sixth Street, for

 flowers, specialty gifts and they can make up gift baskets that can be filled with local specialty lines from: Chico Honey Company, Embrey Family Olive Oil, West Coast Olives, Skylake Ranch, and Walnut Avenue Ranch, to name a few.